sciknoworg/OntoLearner/docs/source/benchmarking/ecology_and_environment/oeo.rst

 being extended.
 The first version of the OEO has been released on June 11th 2020.
 A Steering Committee (OEO-SC) was created to accompany the development, increase awareness of the ontology and include it in current projects.

-:Domain: Ecology & Environment
+:Domain: Ecology and Environment
 :Category: Energy
 :Current Version: 2.7.0
 :Last Updated: 03/2025
 :Creator: None
 :License: Creative Commons Attribution 1.0 Generic (CC BY 1.0)
-:Format: OWL/XML
+:Format: OWL
 :Download: `The Open Energy Ontology (OEO) Homepage <https://github.com/OpenEnergyPlatform/ontology?tab=readme-ov-file>`_

 Graph Metrics